Fokoue22/Intro_to_Prometheus_Monitoring-_Collecting-_Storing-_and_Visualizing_Metrics/README.md

 #### NB: Make sure to update the port `9100`
 ![Alt text](images/connect-prometheus&node-exporter.png)

-### We need to kill the Prometheus Server and restart the process because it keep seeing one job.
+### Step 5 —  We need to kill the Prometheus Server and restart the process because it keep seeing one job.
 - Check Prometheus before
 ```
  ps -ef | grep prometheus